ahadali153/findandseek/journals/jasmine_gilson.md

 ## June 30, 2023

 Today we finished up working on creating an account for a user and the login portion of the backend authentication.
-It was challenging, but we were abel to see through with results.
+It was challenging, but we were able to see through with results.

 ## July 10, 2023